A Blue Ox Air Cleaner installed in an industrial plant for air filtration.

-5 ?s to Ask When Choosing an Air Filtration System
+5 Key Questions for Choosing the Right Air Filtration System

-Air filtration plays a key role in the safety and comfort of machine operators, technicians, patients, and other individuals nearby.
-When air filtration is effective, it prevents contaminants from entering breathing zones and settling on work surfaces and floors - lowering the risk of employee injuries and production loss.
+When air filtration is effective, it prevents contaminants from entering breathing zones and settling on work surfaces and floors, which can help reduce employee injuries and minimize production losses.

 ✓ HEPA (HE) - For applications that require surgical-grade air.